egr314team311/team311/checkpoint_1.md

 Urban planners in a city are seeking innovative solutions to enhance urban resilience and public safety.
 The mobile weather station, developed by students, would be employed to provide real-time weather data for urban planning and emergency response.
 This could lead to designing for preventative measures against natural disasters.

 ## Aspects

+The aspects of the project highlighted below were carefully considered and confirmed to be integral to the projects requirements.
+In previous sections we determined what was important to include within the weather station, and the aspects are where we explicitly define said important needs and requirements.

 **1. Product Design**